A Quick-Start Keto Guide For Beginners

 constipation, or diarrhea during your transition to ketosis.
 Adding a fiber

-• Fluid loss is common too.
+supplement can help make this transition less severe. - Fluid loss is common too.
 As you enter ketosis, you’ll also lose water weight

 as well, caused by the kidneys working overtime to get rid of excess fluid.